 * NBCUniversal, through its Universal Cable Productions and Syfy subsidiaries, where my novel Old Man’s War has been optioned for a television series.

-* Industrial Toys, with whom I am working on its upcoming video game Midnight Star.
+* Industrial Toys, with whom I worked on its video game Midnight Star, and with whom I continue to have a consulting relationship with.

 * Aside from Heyne and Gollancz, I have business relationships with more than 20 other publishers around the world for foreign translations of my work.